Financial-Times/headshot-images/README.md

 The source file for these images are all very large, so it's a good idea to pass in the width parameter to get the width you need.

-### Getting these headshots in a different colour/format/size
+### Getting these head-shots in a different colour/format/size

 The Image Service will convert these images on the fly if you pass in the right parameters.
 To find out more about this, please see the [Image Service documentation](https://www.ft.com/__origami/service/image/v2/docs/api)

-## Adding or modifying headshots
+## Adding or modifying head-shots

-To keep head-shots consistent, please follow these guidelines:
+The head-shots are stored in a different git repository in order to keep this repository small in regards to filesize.

-- Head-shots must be in PNG format
+Please head over to [head-shot images repository](https://www.example.com) and complete the steps.

-- Head-shots must be cut out against a transparent background
+Once the image has been added, updated, or removed from the [head-shot images repository](https://www.example.com), follow these steps:

-- Head-shots must be square
+- Clone this repository - `git clone git@github.com:Financial-Times/headshot-images.git && cd headshot-images`
-- Head-shots must be colour
+- Create a new branch - `git checkout -b update`
-- Head-shots should have some blank space at the top of the shot
+- Install the dependencies - `npm install`
-- Head-shots should be mostly of the face, cropped above the shoulder.
-See [the registry](http://registry.origami.ft.com/components/headshot-images) for examples of this
+- Build a new `imageset.json` file - `npm run update`
-- Head-shots should be as high quality as possible (the Image Service will resize them for the appropriate use case)
+- Push the changes to GitHub - `git push origin update`
-- Head-shots must be named as the person they represent.
-Filenames must be all lower-case hyphenated.
+- Make a pull-request with the changes - [create pull-request](https://github.com/Financial-Times/headshot-images/compare/update?expand=1)
-	- **good**: robert-shrimsley.png, merynn-somerset-webb.png, sarah-o-connor.png
+- Get pull-request reviewed and merged by a member of the Origami team
-	- **bad**: SarahO'Connor.png, NigelAndrews.png, robertshrimsley.png
+- Make a GitHub release with a tag in the form of `vX.Y.Z`, where `X`, `Y`, and `Z` are numbers - [create new release](https://github.com/Financial-Times/headshot-images/releases/new)

-**Please do not delete head-shots without talking to the Origami team who will need to manage the deprecation process**
+- There are no more steps

 ----